 Those without legal status of sojourn may face problems.
-They may suffer from health problems because they often miss the proper time to see a doctor.
+They may suffer from health problems because they often forgo seeing a doctor.

 If you find yourself in a similar situation, please do not hesitate to visit one of the institutions that help foreign workers and ask for help.

-- Those who reside in Korea with an F1 visa, his or her spouse and children.
+- Those who reside in Korea with an F1 visa, and his or her spouse and children.

 - Foreigners with an F-2 visa

-- Overseas Koreans who have a foreign citizenship and reside in Korea (F-4)
+- Overseas Koreans who have foreign citizenship and reside in Korea (F-4)

 - 1. In case the deadline conditions are met